-Since some flights are unavoidable, choose more eco friendly flights, you can see greener options in Skyscanner and I always prefer them over other options.
+Since some flights are unavoidable, choose more eco-friendly flights.
+You can see greener options in Skyscanner and I always prefer them over other options.
 Another great option is to choose airlines that have programs to offset their emissions.
 You can get the list here.

 Offset your Carbon Footprint

-Ditch Single Use Products
+Ditch Single-Use Products

 Pick up litter!
-I know you are on holiday and think it is not your responsibility but picking up a few plastic bottles from a beach and putting them in a bin not only makes you feel better, it also makes the locals embarrassed.
+I know you are on holiday and think it is not your responsibility but picking up a few plastic bottles from a beach and putting them in a bin not only makes you feel better, but it also makes the locals embarrassed.
 This has happened to me multiple times where locals went along and before we knew the place was in much better condition.